-Studying abroad: cultural and academic challen GENERAL INFORMATION lask in shared Moodle j page with guest access: https://teacamp.vdu.lt/cou rse/view.php?id=66 Task title: Studying abroad: cultural and acader nic challenges (C1) Task author/Institution: Daiva Pundziuviene Vytautas Magnus University Lesson type: ⊠ polysynchronous Target learners/course: Academic English C1 CEFR starting level: C1 (can be easily adapted to lower levels) Group dynamics (e.g. pair work/groups of X): individual, pair and group work Target language of the course: English FACILITATING PLURICULTURAL SPACE G COLLABORATIVE INTERACTION WITH PEERS TUATIONS (WITH FRIENDS AND COLLEAGUES) universities.
+GENERAL INFORMATION page with guest access: https://teacamp.vdu.lt/cou urse/view.php?id=66 Task title: Studying abroad: cultural and acader nic challenges (C1) Task author/Institution: Daiva Pundziuviene Vytautas Magnus University Lesson type: ⊠ polysynchronous Target learners/course: Academic English C1 CEFR starting level: C1 (can be easily adapted to lower levels) Group dynamics (e.g. pair work/groups of X): individual, pair and group work Target language of the course: English FACILITATING PLURICULTURAL SPACE G COLLABORATIVE INTERACTION WITH PEERS TUATIONS (WITH FRIENDS AND COLLEAGUES) - universities.
 They will also create a wiki on the their first days at university.
-The tasks can be ms an international student might have due to dif biggest challenge, an awkward situation or unpleas used with students of different levels as they can b stivity could be one of the first activities at the beginn a complicated content of Academic English. ant emotions that they experienced during e easily adapted, depending on students' challenges that international or first-year students are n and differences in academic cultures; e faced with; TASK DESCRIPTION Background knowledge or sub-skills required The students need to have successfully complet No other specific skills or advance preparation is ed English B1 level. tract from a lecture on acculturation delivered by Pro /Cambridge_Academic_English_Advanced_C1_Uni have due to differences in academic culture at d o the appropriate category (on the board, if in the lesson): about 30 min.
+The tasks can be ems an international student might have due to dir biggest challenge, an awkward situation or unpleas used with students of different levels as they can b ctivity could be one of the first activities at the beginr f a complicated content of Academic English. sant emotions that they experienced during be easily adapted, depending on students'

+- discuss typical cultural and academic challenges that international or first-year students are faced with; - understand the concept of acculturation and differences in academic cultures; - give advice to international or first-year students at their home university.

+The students need to have successfully completed English B1 level.
+No other specific skills or advance preparation is necessary.